We are proud to be an Advocate School for Picture News.

 Our relationships are built upon being polite and developing an understanding of other people’s views, opinions, beliefs and interests.
 Our children show that they are persistent by working hard and persevering, even when they find things difficult.
 We are proud of our own and others’ achievements and celebrate our constant commitment to strive for excellence.
 We encourage a positive attitude towards all aspects of school life and support both staff and children in taking responsibility for the way their actions can affect others.

-British Values is taught alongside our School Values, also known as the 4 Ps (Proud, Polite, Persistent and Positive).
+British Values are taught alongside our School Values.
 These are taught in assemblies each week, in conjunction with the Picture News resource.
-Children respond to the story/value each week and their comments and questions are collected by the subject leader and put into the school’s Picture News scrapbook.
+Themes are further explored and reinforced in individual classes with the children responding to the story/value and their comments and questions being collected by the subject leader and put into the school’s Picture News scrapbook.
 A new School Value is focused on each week, with staff around school aiming to acknowledge and praise these.

 The impact and measure of this is to ensure that children at South Hiendley are equipped with skills and knowledge that will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.